-As of September 2013, the unemployment rate for Broward County residents was 5.4%, comparing favorably to the State's unemployment rate of 6.8%.
+As of September 2014, the unemployment rate for Broward County residents was 5.2%, comparing favorably to the State's unemployment rate of 6.1%.
 The Town's residents would expect to have a lower unemployment rate than is reported for the county.
-Inflationary trends in the region also compare favorably to national indices, which is a positive sign.
-In addition, according to the U.S. Census Bureau (2008-2012), the Town's median household income of \$105,230 compares favorably to the State's median household income of \$47,309.
+Inflationary trends in the region continue to also compare favorably to national indices, which is a positive sign.
+In addition, according to the U.S. Census Bureau (2009-2013), the Town's median household income of \$99,896 compares favorably to the State's median household income of \$46,956.

-In the 2013-2014 adopted budget, we continue operating in a cautious economic environment.
-There are some indications of a marginal increase in housing values and related taxable values.
+In the 2014-2015 adopted budget, we continue operating in a cautious economic environment.
+There are some indications of a continued marginal increase in housing values and related taxable values.
 Additionally, inflationary trends in the region compare favorably to national indices.

-Some of the key elements affecting the fiscal year 2013-2014 budget include:
+Some of the key elements affecting the fiscal year 2014-2015 budget include:

-- Relatively no change in taxable values - Continuance of an extremely low interest yield environment - Crude oil prices may assert some inflationary pressures - Slow growth rates of building construction and rehabilitation - A marginal decline in the State of Florida shared revenues, especially from gas taxes
+- Relatively no change in taxable values - Continuance of an extremely low interest yield environment - Crude oil prices may assert some inflationary pressures - Slow growth rates of building construction and rehabilitation - Continuance of a marginal decline in the State of Florida shared revenues, especially from gas taxes

-All of these factors result in many budget challenges in fiscal year 2013-2014 and beyond.
+All of these factors result in many budget challenges in fiscal year 2014-2015 and beyond.
 Additionally, the Town is carefully monitoring Florida Legislative initiatives and their future impact on the Town's ability to function at its present level.

-The millage rate for fiscal year 2014 was increased to the Towns' historical rate of 3.9404 as compared to 3.9042 for fiscal year 2013 resulting in an anticipated positive net revenue change of \$38,582.
+The millage rate for fiscal year 2015 was increased to 4.2719, representing the Towns' historical rate of 3.9404 plus .3315 to provide for a new transportation related capital infrastructure project, as compared to 3.9404 for fiscal year 2014 resulting in an anticipated positive net revenue change of \$374,254.
+Additionally, during the current fiscal year, unassigned fund balance increased to \$3,830,892.
+The Town of Southwest Ranches has assigned \$200,000 of fund balance for spending in the 2014-2015 fiscal year.